 The last 50 feet is the biggest challenge for freight delivery.
 I will push to allow freight to use bus-only lanes at non-peak transit hours.

 When I was growing up, Ballard was home to an economically diverse community.
 If we want to be a city everyone can live in, we need a wider array of housing options, from ADUs and DADUs to duplexes and triplexes.
+Re-legalizing these moderate density options creates more opportunity for family-owned homebuilders to thrive in Seattle, while also creating more family-size units near schools and parks, homeownership opportunities for moderate-income households, and a way for seniors to downsize while staying in the neighborhoods they love.

 Tree Canopy Protection